Balasaheb Thorat: Political career

 He began his political career as an Independent and fought for the Sangamner Vidhan Sabha seat and won with a margin of 10,159 votes on Shakuntala Khanderao Horat.
 Thereafter, he won 8 assembly elections without being defeated in any elections as a candidate of INC.

 He was the Minister of State for agriculture in the first Vilasrao Deshmukh's government.
 Later in 2004 he was elevated to the rank of cabinet minister along with Anil Deshmukh of NCP.
 He was one of those few leaders in Maharashtra who served as ministers in the 15-year Congress-NCP alliance.
 He served as the minister of Agriculture, Water Conservation, Employment Guarantee Scheme and Additional charge of School Education in Prithviraj Chavan's cabinet.
 He is a well-known and a leading face in the cooperative movement of Maharashtra.
 His nephew Satyajeet Tambe Patil is also a politician in Ahmadnagar district and a two-time member of Ahmadnagar Municipality.

 Thorat was made the MPCC chief in 2019 when Ashok Chavan resigned following the weak performance of the party in the Lok Sabha elections.
 Thorat had to battle with the large-scale defections from his party to the ruling alliance.
 Due to defections the Congress's tally in the assembly fell down decisively.

 Under his leadership the party improved its tally from 31 legislators in the assembly to 44 legislators.
 After the 2019 political turmoil in Maharashtra with the formation of a post-poll alliance called Maha Vikas Aghadi by the Congress, NCP and Shiv Sena, Thorat was sworn in as a minister in the Uddhav Thackeray administration.

 Thorat resigned as the leader of the Congress in Legislature in 2023.

-He suffered his first electoral defeat in 2024 as he lost from his seat.
+He ran for reelection in 2024 and was able to retain his seat, making Thorat the longest-currently serving MLA in Maharashtra.